-Additional regulatory capital instruments include Additional Tier 1 (AT1) capital in the total nominal amount of €300 million and a carrying amount of €312 million, including interest accrued.
+Additional regulatory capital instruments include Additional Tier 1 (AT1) capital in the total nominal amount of €300 million and a carrying amount of €317 million, including interest accrued.
 The bond issued by pbb in April 2018 carries an initial coupon of 5.75% p.a. and has no final maturity.
-There are certain conditions attached to the coupon payments.
+The coupon for the new five-year interest period from 28 April 2023 is 8.474%.
+The coupon payments are linked to certain conditions and are otherwise discretionary.